All about cycling in the Netherlands

 A view at one of the more recently built roundabouts in the city of ‘s-Hertogenbosch in the South of the Netherlands.
 This roundabout came in the place of an ordinary four arm junction with traffic lights.
 When the city announced that the junction would be changed into a roundabout people had a hard time believing this would be possible at all.
 They thought there would not be enough space.
 But it proved to be very possible indeed.
 Traffic now flows very smoothly.

 The waiting times for all traffic decreased at this particular junction.
 So it proved to be a good decision to change the junction into a roundabout.
 I have showed you another roundabout in ‘s-Hertogenbosch in an earlier post.
 There the priority for cyclists on Dutch roundabouts is also explained.

-This post was first published on the blog “A view from the cycle path” on Thursday 11th August 2011.
+This post, written by me, was first published on the blog “A view from the cycle path” on Thursday 11th August 2011.